 The project economics shown in the PEA are favorable, providing positive NPV values at varying gold prices, capital costs, and operating costs.
-The PEA is preliminary in nature and includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves under National Instrument 43-101.
-Readers are advised that there is no certainty that the results projected in this preliminary economic assessment will be realized.
+The preliminary economic assessment is preliminary in nature, it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the preliminary economic assessment will be realized.
+Mineral resources are not mineral reserves and do not have demonstrated economic viability.